Homemade Pumpkin Puree

 The key to making pumpkin puree for baking recipes is to ensure that it’s not too wet.
 If it’s too runny or watery, it can mess with the recipe and ruin the end result.
 Not to worry though, there are some simple tips that will help you achieve perfect pumpkin puree at home.

-You need to bake approximately 1.1 pounds or 500 grams of fresh pumpkin to get 1 cup of pumpkin puree.
-For 2 cups of puree, you would need approximately 2.2 pounds or 1 kg of fresh pumpkin.
+You need to bake approximately 1.1 lb (500 g) of fresh pumpkin to get 1 cup of pumpkin puree.
+For 2 cups of puree, you would need approximately 2.2 lb (1 kg) of fresh pumpkin.

 However, it is usually a good idea to bake slightly more pumpkin than you think you need.
 This is because the yield can vary depending on the water content of your pumpkin and cooking time in the oven.
 It’s always better to have slightly more than ending up short.
 I talk about how you can freeze any leftovers below.